knewyousir/WFI-session-3/readme.md

 `$ npm install mongodb --save`

-Note: this is not the MongoDB database, just the tools needed to work with it.
+Note: this is not the MongoDB database, just the driver needed to work with it.

 Why the version number?
 Most tutorials were written using a version of the Mongo driver prior to version 3 and will not work properly with the current version.